Bagdad Cafe (TV series): Cast

 In this version, Jasmine was not German.

 Production

 The series was shot in the conventional sitcom format, in front of a studio audience.
 The show did not obtain a sizable audience, being forced to compete with ABC's Top 20 hit Family Matters and was cancelled after two seasons.

 Insiders say that production of the series ended on November 16, 1990, after a dispute between Goldberg and the show's co-executive producer, Thad Mumford.
 Executive producer Kenneth Kaufman was told that Goldberg called CBS president Jeff Sagansky in late November to say that she was quitting the show.
 With no time to recast Goldberg's role, CBS ended the series and pulled the remaining episodes from the broadcast schedule.

 Episodes

+Series overview

 Fifteen episodes were produced, and are registered with the United States Copyright Office.